Do you have debt?

-Just thinking about your debt especially if you have lots of it, can be overwhelming.
+But just thinking about your debt especially if you have lots of it, can be overwhelming.

-When it comes to paying off debt, many people don’t where or how to start.
+Moreover, when it comes to paying off debt, many people don’t where or how to start.

 Why?
 Because some people have multiple credit cards, car loans, personal loans, student loans, etc. with different balances and interest rates.

 The Debt Snowball Method is the best method to pay off debt fast by helping you prioritize your payments.
 The Debt Snowball Method gives small wins and keeps you motivated and on track to become debt-free.

 Here is a summary of the debt snowball method.

 Step 1: List all debts (except your mortgage) from smallest to the largest.